slamora/brackets-wiki/How-to-Use-Brackets.md

 ----------
 There is a large and growing body of extensions available for Brackets, many of which were written by community members, that add all kinds of interesting and useful functionality.
-You can install an extension using *File > Install Extension..." or clicking the "brick" icon on the toolbar.
-From that dialog, you can click on "Browse Extensions" to get to the [Brackets Extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions) Wiki page, which has further instructions on installation.
+You can install an extension using *File > Extension Manager...* or clicking the "brick" icon on the toolbar, then clicking the *Install from URL...* button at the bottom.
+From there, you can click on
+"Browse Extensions" to get to the [list of Brackets extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions), which has further instructions on installation.
+You can also remove extensions from the Extension Manager dialog.

 Keyboard Shortcut Cheat Sheet
 -----------------------------